Mindfulness-Music Intervention in Reducing Anxiety and Stress in Adolescents and Young Adults Receiving Cancer Treatment

 - Documentation of significant hearing impairment (e.g., deaf)

 Ib.
-Examine potential participants’ reasons for declining participation in a twelve-week mindfulness-music intervention during cancer treatment.
+Examine potential participants’ reasons for declining participation in a mindfulness-music intervention during cancer treatment.

 IV.
 Examine the internal consistency reliability and content validity of the Patient Reported Outcomes Measurement Information System (PROMIS) Anxiety 4a and Perceived Stress Scale in adolescents and young adults receiving cancer treatment.

-Patients attend 4 in-person sessions over 45 minutes each over 12 weeks.
+Patients attend 4 in-person or Zoom music therapy sessions over 45 minutes each over 12 weeks.